-If you create a class with @attr.s(frozen=True) this is fulfilled by definition, therefore attrs will write a hash function for you automatically.
+If you create a class with @attr.s(frozen=True) this is fullfilled by definition, therefore attrs will write a \\hash\\ function for you automatically.
 You can also force it to write one with hash=True but then it's your responsibility to make sure that the object is not mutated.

-1 The hash is computed by hashing a tuple that consists of a unique id for the class plus all attribute values.
+&lt;sup>1 The hash is computed by hashing a tuple that consists of an unique id for the class plus all attribute values.